Craig Kallman: 1980s, DJ career and Big Beat

 Kallman's music career began while he was still in high school.
-He worked in the dance department at Columbia Records, while DJing at nightclubs in New York City.
+He worked in the dance department at Columbia Records, while being a DJ at nightclubs in New York City.
 He struck a deal with his father to DJ on weeknights as long as he maintained honors in school.
 From the early to mid-1980s, he held several DJ residencies including at Danceteria, Area, and The Palladium.
 During his time at Brown, he was a representative for CBS Records, and programmed urban and rock specialty shows for WBRU-FM.
 He began working for Factory Records after graduation.
 He also spent time at Billboard Magazine working in its charts department, while performing as a resident DJ at such clubs as The Tunnel and Mars spinning records from his extensive record collection.

 In 1987, Kallman formed his own independent record label, Big Beat Records out of his bedroom with the label's first artist, Taravhonty.
-He distributed this first single, "Join Hands" out of a supermarket shopping cart personally selling over 5,000 copies to independent local record stores.
+He distributed his first single "Join Hands" out of a supermarket shopping cart personally selling over 5,000 copies to independent local record stores.
 For the second release, "The Party" by Kraze, Kallman sold the records out of the trunk of his father's car driving throughout the Northeast and distributed the single throughout the rest of the U.S. by shipping records to all the independent Mom and Pop record stores.
-Soon after Kallman was traveling throughout Europe licensing the single to independent companies in each country and “The Party” became an international hit, selling over 250,000 copies.
+Soon after Kallman had traveled throughout Europe licensing the single to independent companies in each country, the single; “The Party” became an international hit, selling over 250,000 copies.

-Big Beat Records was purchased by Atlantic Records in 1991, with artists being absorbed into the label in 1998.
+Big Beat Records was acquired by Atlantic Records in 1991, with a substantial amount of artists joining the label in 1998.
 Big Beat's artists included Lil' Kim (under the Big Beat label with The Notorious B.I.G. called Undeas), Changing Faces, Robin S., Fat Joe, Junior Mafia, Artifacts, Jomanda, Double X Posse, Inner Circle, The Bucketheads, Jay Williams, and Quad City DJs.